ojitha/ojitha.github.io/_posts/2025-10-08-llm_ontology_evals.md

 ## 3. Methodology: Framework for Ontology-Based LLM Evaluation

-We propose a multi-stage framework to operationalise RDF/OWL ontologies as Eval frameworks for LLM-generated outputs:
+In this article, I propose a multi-stage framework to operationalise RDF/OWL ontologies as Eval frameworks for LLM-generated outputs.

 ### 3.1 Ontology Parsing and Representation

 - **Objective:** Extract domain classes, properties, and axioms from the ontology file (e.g., pizza.owl).
 - **Tools:** OWL API, Apache Jena, or RDFLib can parse OWL/RDF files and expose ontology elements programmatically.
 - **Output:** Machine-readable ontology schema including class hierarchies, object/data properties, and logical constraints.

+The proposed framework consists of the following components:

+Convert LLM-generated pizza recipe replies from natural language into structured data identifying pizza types, toppings, ingredients, and quantities.

+- Use natural language processing (NLP) techniques such as named entity recognition (NER), dependency parsing, and semantic role labelling to identify pizza-related entities and relations in the LLM reply.
+- Map recognised entities to ontology classes (e.g., `MargheritaPizza`, `MozzarellaTopping`) using controlled vocabularies or lexical matching.
+- Extract relations such as `hasTopping` and `hasBase` from recipe instructions

 ### 3.2 Semantic Extraction from LLM Outputs